raghav83131/deep_neural_nets/engine_doc.md

 ### Attributes
 - `data` (float): The actual value.
 - `grad` (float): The gradient of the value, initialized to 0.
 - `_backward` (function): A function to propagate gradients backward through the computational graph.
-It helps track the computational graph for backpropagation.
-When you perform an operation, the resulting `Value` object records its input values as its children.
+We assign a lambda function that returns None.
 - `_prev` (set): A set of `Value` objects that are the inputs to the current `Value`.
 - `_op` (str): A string representing the operation that produced the current `Value`.
-This is primarily for debugging and understanding the computational graph.
-It allows you to see which operation was applied to obtain the current value when you inspect the graph.
 - `label` (str): An optional label for the value, useful for debugging.
-The labels are visualized in Graphviz.
+The labels are useful for visualization in Graphviz.

 ### Methods

 - `__init__(self, data, _children=(), _op='', label='')`
   Initializes the `Value` object.
   - `data` (float): The value.
   - `_children` (tuple): The input `Value` objects.
+It helps track the computational graph for backpropagation.
+When you perform an operation, the resulting `Value` object records its input values as its children.
   - `_op` (str): The operation that created this `Value`.
+This is primarily for debugging and understanding the computational graph.
+It allows you to see which operation was applied to obtain the current value when you inspect the graph.
   - `label` (str): An optional label for the value.

 - `__repr__(self)`